ezambomsantana/smart-city-simulator/docs/commands.md

 ## Get the system calls executed in the simulator
 strace -t -o teste_all -f make smart_city_run CMD_LINE_OPT="--batch"

 ## Get the summary of the system calls executed in the simulator
 strace -c -o teste_all -f make smart_city_run CMD_LINE_OPT="--batch"

+## Split the strace file

+split -l 100000 teste_all

 ## Generate the Erlang traces